Yuba-Technology/Input-Magic/docs/Project-Structure.md

    - **Function**: Handles all game data, including the execution of game ticks, block updates, entity AI calculations, and data storage.
    - **Modules**: Game logic processing, physics calculations, state management, and data storage.
-   - **Game Ticks**:
+   - **Game Ticks**: Divided into two types:
-     - **Scheduled Ticks**: Executes every 100 milliseconds (0.1 seconds), handling tasks such as block updates and entity movements.
+     - **Scheduled Ticks**: Triggered every 100 milliseconds (0.1 seconds) by a timer.
+This mechanism is responsible for managing operations such as block updates and entity movements.
      - **Random Ticks**: In each scheduled tick, randomly selects a block in each chunk to handle random events.
-   - **Data Storage**: Manages all game data storage and retrieval.
+   - **Data Storage**: Stores game data, including player information, world data, entity data, etc.
    - **Event Queue**: Collects events generated from player actions or internal game logic for processing.
+These events are processed by the next scheduled tick.

 3. **Interact Layer**:
    - **Function**: Receives player inputs (keyboard events) and responds by sending commands to the Data Layer and directly triggering the Rendering Layer for immediate updates.